tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

   # Enable the X11 windowing system.
   services.xserver.enable = true;
   services.xserver.desktopManager.xfce.enable = true;

-  # Enable NetworkManager under XFCE so Wi-Fi is easily configurable.
-  # If you enable these, do not enable networking.wireless!
-  networking.networkmanager.enable = true;
-  programs.nm-applet.enable = true;
 ```

 Once you are happy with your initial configuration, install the system.
 This will also have to download a large amount of data.
 If there are SSL errors, run the command `systemctl restart systemd-timesyncd` to set the time over the network.